COVID-19 managed isolation in New Zealand: 2021

 On 27 September, Ardern announced that the Government would be launching a home isolation trial for 150 selected travellers.
 Expressions of interest would be open from 30 September to 8 December.
 Participants must be New Zealand residents.
 In addition, Ardern confirmed that the quarantine-free travel for Pacific Recognised Seasonal Employer workers from Vanuatu, Samoa, and Tonga would resume in early October to address the agricultural and horticultural sectors' demand for migrant workers over the summer period.

 In October 2021, the Delta variant began spreading widely in New Zealand with community cases quickly outpacing cases detected at the border.
 By 22 October, the country had recorded a record of 129 new community cases.
 On 4 October, the Government abandoned New Zealand's elimination strategy, citing its failure to contained the Delta variant outbreak that began in Auckland in August 2021.

-On 21 October, the Government confirmed that repatriation flights carrying New Zealand citizens who had been deported from Australian under Section 501(3A) of the Australian Migration Act 1958 would resume in November 2021 following a three-month hiatus.
-The Government has contracted a designated MIQ facility to host these returnees.
+On 21 October, the Government confirmed that repatriation flights carrying New Zealand citizens who had been deported from Australia under Section 501(3A) of the Australian Migration Act 1958 would resume in November 2021 following a three-month hiatus.
+The Government had contracted a designated MIQ facility to host these returnees.

-On 28 October, COVID-19 Response Minister Hipkins announced that international arrivals will only have to isolate for seven days from 14 November in an effort to free up about 1,500 rooms a month.
-From 8 November, fully vaccinated travellers from low risk Pacific Island countries such as the Cook Islands will be eligible for quarantine-free travel.
+On 28 October, COVID-19 Response Minister Hipkins announced that international arrivals would only have to isolate for seven days from 14 November in an effort to free up about 1,500 rooms a month.
+From 8 November, fully vaccinated travellers from low-risk Pacific Island countries such as the Cook Islands would be eligible for quarantine-free travel.

 On 24 November, Hipkins announced that MIQ border restrictions would be eased in a three-stage process over 2022: